mozilla/pontoon/specs/0106-concordance-search.md

 # Feature explanation

 This feature changes the way "Search in Machinery" searches Translation Memory.
-Instead of searching for fuzzy matches of whole strings stored in Translation Memory, `source` and `target` fields of the `TranslationMemoryEntry` model are searched for each input keyword separately.
+Instead of searching for fuzzy matches of whole strings stored in Translation Memory, `source` and `target` fields of the `TranslationMemoryEntry` model are searched for each keyword and each phrase within quotes separately.

 For inspiration, see `Entity.for_project_locale()` in `pontoon.base.models`, which is used in string list search.

-Only `source` and `target` fields are used for searching (unlike in `Entity.for_project_locale()`, which also searches comments).
+Note that only `source` and `target` fields are used for searching (unlike in `Entity.for_project_locale()`, which also searches comments).

+Placeholder text of the search box is changed from "Search in Machinery" to "Concordance Search".
+When results for Concordance search are displayed, the magnifier icon in the search box changes from fa-search to fa-times.
+Clicking on it reverts to the default Machinery results.
+In output, project name is used as the title instead of "Translation Memory", unless `TranslationMemoryEntry.project` field is None.

 Search behaviour of other sources (e.g. Machine Translation) remains unchanged.

-Placeholder text is changed from "Search in Machinery" to "Concordance Search".

-Project name is used as the title instead of "Translation Memory", unless `TranslationMemoryEntry.project` field is None.